Andromeda Peters: Early life and education

-Peters was born June 11, 1988, in Springfield, Massachusetts, to a Ghanaian highlife musician and a nurse mother of Native American, Nigerian, Filipino, and British ancestry.
+Peters was born in Springfield, Massachusetts.
+Her Ghanaian father is a highlife musician, and her mother, a nurse.
 She became involved in theatre and acting at the age of 11.
-Peters holds a Bachelor of Science in Psychology with a minor in Theatre from Elms College and a Master of Social Work from Springfield College.
+Peters holds a Bachelor of Science in psychology with a minor in Theatre from Elms College and a Master of Social Work from Springfield College.
+Peters is a licensed psychotherapist providing therapy and life coaching with a focus on mindfulness, trauma, and neuroscience.
+She is an advocate for Mental healthawareness, and founder of her own mental health organization Your Mind Matters Global.